 OPG is the lead sponsor in the Lake Ontario Atlantic Salmon Restoration project.
 Also known as Bring Back the Salmon, the program is designed to help restore a self-sustaining Atlantic salmon population to Lake Ontario and its streams.
 The main components of the program include fish production and stocking, water quality and habitat enhancement, outreach and education and research and monitoring.
 In 2014, the Ontario Ministry of Natural Resources and Forestry released a major scientific study that showed the program has exceeded benchmarks for in-stream survival and growth of juvenile Atlantic salmon through their first summer.
 These are extremely important indicators to stream health and restoration progress.
 The study also notes other positive signs such as the presence of Atlantic salmon nests, wild juveniles and wild adults in the rivers.

-We also partner with groups like Earth Rangers, Rouge Park, LEAF, Ontario Nature, Toronto Wildlife Centre, and Bruce Trail to facilitate conservation activities that will engage Ontario families and raise awareness of the many benefits of preserving biodiversity.
+We also partner with groups like Bruce Trail Conservancy, Earth Rangers, Friends of the Earth - Canada, LEAF, Ontario Nature, Toronto Wildlife Centre and Rouge Park, to facilitate conservation activities that will engage Ontario families and raise awareness of the many benefits of preserving biodiversity.